wondering-packet/learning-vault/Git/Lessons/L005 - Remote Workflows & Pull Requests.md

 - Always rebase before PR to keep history clean.
 - Use `--force-with-lease` instead of `--force` to avoid overwriting others’ work.
 - If working solo, you don’t need PRs—just push directly to `main` (but still rebase if working with a remote).
+---

+## Local vs Remote (GitHub) Rebase/Squash

+When you are working with PRs, you should ideally always rebase/squash locally before you push to the remote (e.g. Github), here is what each does:

+### **Local Rebase or Squash**
+- You rewrite commit history **before** pushing changes to the remote repository.
+- Benefits:
+  - You have full control over the process (interactive rebase, squash selectively, reorder commits).
+  - You can test the changes locally and ensure everything works before updating the remote branch.
+  - Keeps the remote clean from extra commits like "fix typo" or "WIP".
+- Downsides:
+  - You need to force-push (`git push --force`) if rewriting history on a branch that has already been pushed.
+  - If others are working on the same branch, force-pushing can cause conflicts and headaches.

+### **Remote (GitHub) Rebase or Squash via Pull Request**
+- You push all your commits to the remote **as-is**, and during the PR merge, you choose:
+  - **Rebase and merge** → applies your commits one-by-one on top of the target branch, creating a linear history.
+  - **Squash and merge** → combines all commits from the PR into a single commit.
+- Benefits:
+  - No need for local force-pushes.
+  - The final main branch history is clean, even if your feature branch had messy commits.
+  - Good for team collaboration where others might pull your branch before merge.
+- Downsides:
+  - You lose fine-grained control over the commit structure unless you rebase/squash locally first.
+  - Commit hashes will change at merge time, which can be confusing if you need to reference them later.